What Should I Do About My Parents’ Debt?

-While the statistics on the exact amount carried vary by source, having significant debt after age 50, (including mortgage) is incredibly common.
+While the statistics on the amount carried vary by source, having significant debt after age 50 (including mortgage) is incredibly common.

 When you couple this with a low savings balance, the result is an underfunded retirement.
 And that's for those with any retirement savings at all.

 What Ultimately Happens to A Parent's Debt?

 The good news?
-In most cases, you won’t be personally liable for debt your parents leave behind when they pass away.
+In most cases, you won't be personally liable for the debt your parents leave behind when they pass away.

 - You are the executor of the estate and fail to follow the probate protocol

 Important Note: Check your parents' state's laws regarding medical debt, if applicable.
-Under Filial Responsibility laws, health care providers in numerous states may be able to bring suit against children if their parent's estate is unable to cover their medical bills.
+Under Filial Responsibility laws, health care providers in numerous states may be able to bring suit against children if their parent's estate cannot cover their medical bills.

 When One Parent Dies

 If they live in the community property states of AZ, CA, ID, LA, NV, NM, TX, WA, or WI, the surviving spouse will most likely be responsible for the deceased spouse's debt.

 Should your parents not reside in a community property state, your remaining parent likely is not responsible for debt incurred in the departed parent's name only.

-If the remaining parent is liable for any joint debt or the deceased spouse’s individual debt, and there are insufficient assets to cover the liabilities, they may be forced to sell their home.
+If the remaining parent is liable for any joint debt or the deceased spouse's debt, and there are insufficient assets to cover the liabilities, they may be forced to sell their home.
 This may mean they move in with you (or another family member).

 So if you're not personally on the hook for their unpaid debts, why should you care?

 There are two main reasons: